CedricChnfr/portfolio/_posts/Courses/2024-10-03-5G-Technologies.markdown

 #### Why
 To gain a comprehensive understanding of 6G technologies and their applications in real-world scenarios.
 This knowledge is crucial for designing scalable, efficient, and maintainable cellular networks.

-### C.I.3 The Knowledge and Skills Mobilized
+### Knowledge and Skills Mobilized
 - Understanding and mastering new mobile network technologies.
 - Developing and deploying core 6G technologies.
 - Analyzing the impact of 6G on society and various sectors.

-### C.I.4 Summary and Review
+### Summary and Review
 The course provided a thorough understanding of 6G technologies.
 The reverse pedagogy approach allowed for in-depth discussions on various topics, although a better balance between student presentations and teacher lectures would have been beneficial.
 The practical sessions were particularly valuable in illustrating the concepts.

 ## PART D: ANALYTICAL PART

-### D.I.
-Analysis of Skills
+### Analysis of Skills
-- **Theoretical Knowledge**: Gained insights into the 5G core architecture, microservices, and network slicing.
-- **Operational Skills**: Developed skills in implementing and configuring 5G technologies.
-- **Analytical Skills**: Learned to assess the suitability of different 5G technologies based on network requirements.
-- **Impact Understanding**: Understood the impact of new mobile technology on various industries and applications.
-- **Development Phases**: Understood the major development phases for mobile communications and the development of the associated technology.
+Through this course, I gained insights into the principles and challenges of 5G and 6G technologies.
+I developed skills in researching, presenting, and discussing technical topics, which are essential for my future career.

-### D.II.
-Self Evaluation
+### Self Evaluation
-- **Acquired Skills**: Mastered the 5G architecture.
-However, more focus on 5G hardware would be beneficial.
-- **Skills to Develop**: Need to enhance understanding of network security and encryption techniques.
+I developed a solid understanding of 5G and 6G technologies and their applications.
+However, I realized that I need to enhance my proficiency in network security and encryption techniques to fully grasp the complexities of these technologies.

-### D.III.
-Balance Sheet
+### Balance Sheet

 #### Highlights
-The course was highly relevant to my professional career, providing practical experience in modern cellular network technologies.
-The hands-on project work was particularly valuable in reinforcing the theoretical concepts.
+The course was highly relevant to my professional career, providing practical experience in researching and presenting emerging technologies.
+The collaborative aspect of the course was particularly valuable in reinforcing the theoretical concepts.

+### Complementary Elements
 #### Project Report